Dutch colonial empire: Origins (1590s–1602)

 In 1594, the Compagnie van Verre ("Company of Far Lands") was founded in Amsterdam, with the aim of sending two fleets to the spice islands of Maluku.
 The first fleet sailed in 1596 and returned in 1597 with a cargo of pepper, which more than covered the costs of the voyage.
 The second voyage (1598–1599), returned its investors a 400% profit.
 The success of these voyages led to the founding of a number of companies competing for the trade.
 The competition was counterproductive to the companies' interests as it threatened to drive up the price of spices at their source in Indonesia whilst driving them down in Europe.

+In 1605 a fleet was sent from Spain to the Caribbean sea.
+They captured a dozen or more dutch ships and sent their crews to the galleys.
+Next year the Dutch were back.
+During the twelve years' truce the Dutch shifted back to Iberia, but when it expired in 1621 they came back.
+The Spanish established the Araya Fortress and garrison.
+In the next two years there were battles and the Dutch were driven out.
+The Dutch then shifted to places like Curazao, Bonaire, Saint Martin (island) and La Tortuga Island.

 Establishment of the Dutch East India Company (VOC) (1602–1609)

 "The present deputies of the East India Company are seriously admonished to look into and give orders to the effect that the ships, which are already equipped or afterwards shall be equipped to sail to the East Indies, can have charge and instruction to damage the enemies and inflict harm on their persons, ships and goods by all means possible, so that they may with reputation not only continue their trade, but also expand it and make it grow, otherwise by neglecting this they will certainly lose it.
 For this was the principal reason why the Gentlemen States General have undertaken the union of the Companies and awarded them a charter and authorisation to inflict damage on the enemies."